php-sage/sage/README.md

 1. Sage **just works** and it displays ALL available information (or in cases when something is truncated - that is clear too).

-2. Each release is vigorously tested.
-You can also choose to use the bleeding edge `dev-main` at your own risk.
+2. Each [release](https://github.com/php-sage/sage/releases/) is vigorously tested.
+Or - use the bleeding edge `dev-main` version at your own risk.

-3. Semver versioning ensures there's no compatibility breaks if you use it in your production (eg. reporting).
+4. Semver versioning ensures there's no compatibility breaks if you use it in your production (eg. reporting).

-4. Sage has gotten lots of love and improvements in the last >10 years.
+5. Sage has gotten lots of love and improvements in the last >10 years.
 It is used by a lot of real people in a lot of real-world scenarios, it is battle tested and has a lot of advanced features no other tool has.

 ## More cool stuff